joanaBrit/tube-wise/client/README.md

 - Inserted a zoom in, zoom out and a clear button.
 - inserted logic to disable the buttons when they're not needed.

+- fetched the tube lines data and styled

 To do: